PrestaShopCorp/docs.cloud.prestashop.com/docs/src/5-prestashop-billing/4-how-tos/1-stair-step/README.md

-# Implementing a Stair-step pricing model
+# Implementing a Stairstep pricing model

-[Our main Tutorial](../3-tutorial/README.md) presented you with the required steps to implement any of our supported pricing models, but more informations are needed in the [context](#context) for a Stair-step pricing model, which will be explained by this tutorial.
+[Our main Tutorial](../3-tutorial/README.md) presented you with the required steps to implement any of our supported pricing models, but more informations are needed in the [context](#context) for a Stairstep pricing model, which will be explained by this tutorial.

 :::warning
 This tutorial assumes that you have already familiarized yourself with our [webhook system](../3-tutorial/README.md#responding-to-our-webhooks), which is necessary to implement the [second part](#second-step-updating-the-subscription-via-api) of this tutorial.